Kenya: Mt. Elgon Elephants - Biome Conservation

 Conservation Value:

-Mount Elgon is a solitary and inactive volcano located on the border between eastern Uganda and western Kenya.
+Mount Elgon is a solitary inactive volcano located on the border between eastern Uganda and western Kenya.
 It is the second highest mountain in Kenya (4,321 m) and is topographically prominent and isolated.
 These geographic features make it an important source of water and biodiversity in the region.

 Threats: